Installing 1E DataSync Agent

 You will need the following items before you can start the installation.

-1E will be provide you with instructions for each agent which must be installed on different servers.
+1E will provide you with instructions for each agent installed on different servers.

 Requirement